ShadowHD33RUS/TwoPlayersReaction/README.md

 # TwoPlayersReaction

-Simple only-HTML game for who quickly touch (or click on) the screen.
+Simple only-HTML game for fast clicking the screen.

-Four restart the game just use the reload page button of your browser.
+For restart the game just use the reload page button of your browser.

-You can use your own sound, just create `sound` folder in the root and put souds files to it whith names `blue.mp3` and `red.mp3`.
-You can use `.mp3`, `.ogg` or `.wav` files.
+You can use your own sound, just create `sound` folder in the root and put souds files into whith names `blue.mp3` and `red.mp3`.
+It can be `.mp3`, `.ogg` or `.wav` files.

 The project uses sound effects from this source: https://freesound.org/people/Leszek_Szary/